ViperSLM/PlutoFramework/README.md

 However, some modules might have some external dependencies.

 # License
 This project is licensed under the terms of the BSD-3-Clause license.
-Check LICENSE for more info.
+Check the LICENSE file for more info.